Choose a college

 The Federal Work-Study (FWS) Program provides part-time employment while students are enrolled in an institution to help pay for education expenses.

 Some students may qualify for a work-study position within one of our campuses provided they meet the general eligibility criteria.
 FWS is a need-based program that allows students to earn money to help offset the costs of attending WGU Indiana.
 Limited funding has been given to WGU Indiana for this program; therefore, not all eligible students will receive an award.
 Priority will be given to students who indicate “yes” to the FAFSA question about Work Study.
+The maximum award is the cost of attendance (COA) minus expected family contribution (EFC) and other financial assistance.
 This program encourages community service work and work related to the student’s course of study.

 FWS employment is governed by employment conditions, including the rate of pay that is appropriate and reasonable according to the type of work performed, the geographic region, the employee’s proficiency, and any applicable federal, state, or local law, including state or locally established minimum wage rates.
 Click here for more information on FWS.